rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-2-1-en.md

     <li>This section consists of four components: rotating 2D&nbsp;shapes; 3D&nbsp;shapes; mechanical problems and cubes and folding shapes</li>
     <li>Please complete as many questions as you can</li>
     <li>You will receive 1&nbsp;point for each correct answer</li>
-    <li>You can skip questions – please choose "I don't know" if you do not know the answer</li>
+    <li>You can skip questions – please answer "I don't know" if you do not know the answer</li>
     <li>There is a timer at the bottom of the page</li>
   </ul>
    <section id="s5-1">